Hesperian Health Guides

 measuring distance between knee and stump

-length from mid-knee to bone end length from mid-knee to bone end
+length from mid-knee to end of stump length from mid-knee to heel of complete leg

 measurement of foot, knee to stump and knee to foot to make an artificial limb